MultiMat: Multimodal Program Synthesis for Procedural Materials using Large Multimodal Models: Analysis Discussion

 \section{Analysis \& Discussion}

-Our results show that model performance steadily improves as the degree of visualization of graphs increases, with \projectname[Graph] achieving the best results overall.
+Our comparisons demonstrate that model performance improves steadily as the degree of graph visualization increases, with \multimat[Graph] achieving the highest performance overall~(cf.\ \tabtabref{tab:uncond-results}{tab:cond-results}; \figref{fig:human-results}).
 This finding aligns with how humans interact with procedural materials---through visual node graph interfaces---and validates established UX design principles in this domain.

 The qualitative examples in \figref{fig:examples} further illustrate this trend, with \vlmaterial*[SBS] struggling to generate faithful outputs, indicating that purely text-based approaches are not ideal for expressive node graph systems like Designer.
 This limitation persists even with more powerful base models, as our unconditional generation experiments confirm.
 Beyond architectural improvements, our tree search algorithm enables more efficient graph generation; without it, models may have to resort to sampling complete outputs for validation (the inference approach used by previous methods), which is expensive.
 For instance, disabling tree search causes \ner of \vlmaterial[SBS] to deteriorate further from 14.846 to 33.953, highlighting how our search strategy can improve inference without further training.
+The impact of automatic error repair is more nuanced, as shown in \tabref{tab:error-statistics}.
+Only approximately 1\% of nodes generated by \multimat contain hallucinated parameters, and fewer than 6.5\% require conversion.
+In contrast, \vlmaterial exhibits nearly double the scores for both repair mechanisms.
+This difference demonstrates that \vlmaterial requires considerably more repair than our models and supports our claim that our models possess a better understanding of graph structures.
+Notably, since corrections are not fed back to the models, these results reflect their intrinsic generation capabilities.